vonvick/inverted-index/README.md

 The link to the hosted application on heroku can be found [here](https://inverted-index-andela.herokuapp.com)

 #### How can I get started with the api?
-1. To use the application locally, clone the repository and run ``` npm install ```.
+- To use the application locally, clone the repository, type ``` cd inverted-index ``` in the command prompt and run ``` npm install ```.
 It will download all dependencies.
-2. Run ``` gulp ``` on the command line to start the application.
+- Run ``` gulp ``` on the command line to start the application.
-3. Open the application on ``` http://localhost:8080``` and follow the instructions on the screen to upload the files.
+- Open the application on ``` http://localhost:8080``` .
-4. Create a JSON file with the following format.
+- Create a JSON file with the following format.
 You can upload multiple files that follows the format below:
 ```
 [
   {